Implementation of full and simplified likelihoods in CheckMATE

-The validation procedure is organized as follows.
-For SUSY processes events are generated using \texttt{MadGraph5\_aMC@NLO 3.1.0}~\cite{Alwall:2014hca,Alwall:2007fs,Alwall:2008qv} with up to two additional partons in the final state.
-The NNPDF23LO~\cite{Ball:2012cx,Buckley:2014ana,NNPDF:2014otw} parton distribution function (PDF) set is used.
-The events are then interfaced to Pythia-8.2~\cite{Sjostrand:2014zea,Bierlich:2022pfr} for modeling of decays, hadronization and showering.
-The matrix element and parton shower matching was done using the CKKW-L~\cite{Lonnblad:2011xx} prescription and a matching scale of 1/4 of the SUSY particle mass was set.
-Inclusive signal cross sections for production of squarks and gluinos are obtained at the approximate next-to-next-to-leading order with soft gluon resummation at next-to-next-to-leading-logarithm (approximate NNLO+NNLL)~\cite{Beenakker:2016lwe,Beenakker:1996ch,Kulesza:2008jb,Kulesza:2009kq,Beenakker:2009ha,Beenakker:2011sf,Beenakker:2013mva,Beenakker:2014sma,Beenakker:1997ut,Beenakker:2010nq,Beenakker:2016gmf}, following recommendations of Ref.~\cite{Butterworth:2015oua}.
-The signal cross sections for production of sleptons, charginos and neutralinos are computed at next-to-leading order plus next-to-leading-log precision using \texttt{Resummino}~\cite{Fuks:2013vua,Fiaschi:2018xdm,Bozzi:2007tea,Bozzi:2007qr,Fiaschi:2018hgm,Fuks:2012qx,Debove:2011xj}.
+Inclusive signal cross sections for the production of squarks and gluinos are obtained at the approximate next-to-next-to-leading order with soft gluon resummation at the next-to-next-to-leading-logarithm order (approximate NNLO+NNLL)~\cite{Beenakker:2016lwe,Beenakker:1996ch,Kulesza:2008jb,Kulesza:2009kq,Beenakker:2009ha,Beenakker:2011sf,Beenakker:2013mva,Beenakker:2014sma,Beenakker:1997ut,Beenakker:2010nq,Beenakker:2016gmf}, following the recommendations of Ref.~\cite{Butterworth:2015oua}.
+The signal cross sections for production of sleptons, charginos and neutralinos are computed at next-to-leading order plus next-to-leading-log precision using \textsc{Resummino}~\cite{Fuks:2013vua,Fiaschi:2018xdm,Bozzi:2007tea,Bozzi:2007qr,Fiaschi:2018hgm,Fuks:2012qx,Debove:2011xj}.
 This setup generally follows procedures employed within LHC experiments to obtain exclusion limits used in the validation process.